Thinking of taking a year off?

 - The Foreign Tax Credit can only be applied against US tax on foreign-source income.
 You cannot use the Foreign Tax Credit to offset US tax on US-source income.

 - If you do freelance, consulting, or other non-employee work, that income will be subject to self-employment tax (Social Security and Medicare taxes–roughly 15% of net self-employment income), regardless of whether you are in the US or overseas.

 - If you work in the US during your gap year, you will probably be subject to state income tax.

 State residency issues

 If you work in the US, you may find that you’ve (purposely or not) established residency in the state where you’re working.
 If you later move back overseas, you may need to continue filing state tax returns, and possibly paying state taxes, after your departure–depending on the rules of the particular state.
-Beware of Massachusetts in particular, which does not honor the Foreign Earned Income Exclusion.
-There may be a few other states like this as well.
+Beware of Massachusetts in particular, which does not honor the Foreign Earned Income Exclusion and is diligent about asserting its right to tax former residents.
+California also does not honor the Foreign Earned Income Exclusion, but will treat you as a nonresident for tax purposes if you move overseas with an employment contract for a sufficient period of time.
+There may be a few other states to watch out for as well.
 The State Residency Issues page can help you check the residency rules for a number of states.